-Danny Jesus Diaz
+Danny Jesus Diaz, PhD

 I am a computational protein engineer.
 My research consists of developing sequence- and structure-based machine learning frameworks for identifying stabilizing and functional mutations in proteins.
 I collaborate extensively with experimental protein engineers to accelerate the developability and functionality of proteins for biotechnology applications.